What are Assets and Liabilities?

 Assets vs. Liabilities: Activity

-Think about the stuff you have in your life.
-Perhaps you drive a Ferrari, or maybe you simply ride a bicycle.
-Maybe you own a mansion, or maybe you live at the bottom of the ocean in a submarine.
+Think about the items in your own life.
+Perhaps you drive a Ferrari, or maybe you ride a bicycle.
+Maybe you own a mansion, or maybe you live in a submarine at the bottom of the ocean.
 Either way, you probably needed a mortgage for it.
-In this case, your Ferrari would be an example of an asset whereas your mortgage is a liability.
-Use the worksheet below and list at least 3 assets and 3 liabilities you have in your business or your personal life.
-Use the checklist to make sure they fit the definition of an asset.
+In this case, the Ferrari is an example of an asset while the mortgage is a liability.
+Use the worksheet below to list at least three assets and three liabilities in your business or personal life, and use the checklist to confirm each item fits the definition.

 Assets Interactivity